RavensbourneWebMedia/Digital_Advertising/sessions/02/README.md

 1. Individually, or in your small groups, sketch out a concept one-pager (15 minutes).
 * Discuss it with your team mate or the person sitting next to you.
 How does your sketch illustrate your idea?
 (15 minutes).
-* Share both your sketches with me via email.
+* Share your sketches with me via email.

 # Homework